ibm-cloud-docs/containers/cs_versions.md

 <tbody>
 <tr>
 <td>CoreDNS available as the new default cluster DNS provider</td>
 <td>CoreDNS is now the default cluster DNS provider for new clusters in Kubernetes 1.13 and later.
 If you update an existing cluster to 1.13 that uses KubeDNS as the cluster DNS provider, KubeDNS continues to be the cluster DNS provider.
 However, you can choose to [use CoreDNS instead](/docs/containers?topic=containers-cluster_dns#dns_set).
-For example, you might test your apps on CoreDNS in preparation for the next Kubernetes version update, to make sure that you do not need to [update the app or customize CoreDNS](/docs/containers?topic=containers-cs_troubleshoot_network#coredns_issues).
+For example, you might test your apps on CoreDNS in preparation for the next Kubernetes version update, to make sure that you do not need to [update the app, or to customize CoreDNS](/docs/containers?topic=containers-cs_troubleshoot_network#coredns_issues).
 <br><br>CoreDNS supports [cluster DNS specification ![External link icon](../icons/launch-glyph.svg "External link icon")](https://github.com/kubernetes/dns/blob/master/docs/specification.md#25---records-for-external-name-services) to enter a domain name as the Kubernetes service `ExternalName` field.
 The previous cluster DNS provider, KubeDNS, does not follow the cluster DNS specification, and as such, allows IP addresses for `ExternalName`.
 If any Kubernetes services use IP addresses instead of DNS, you must update the `ExternalName` to DNS for continued functionality.</td>
 </tr>
 <tr>